Installing atomizer in Bing Carburetor

 Transmission upgrade/rebuild to “S” gearbox ratios

 This modification and upgrade, using BMW components, results in a lower-ratio gearing for R26, R27, R50 and R60 gearboxes producing smoother, robust and responsive performance especially in 1st, 2nd and 3rd gear changes while 4th gear is unchanged.
 The “S” gear ratios allow the rider to accelerate smoothly through gear changes by letting the motor rev freely through an optimum power-torque range.
+Although the 3rd gear of both gearboxes have the same number of teeth, they are different: The standard gear has a diameter of 65.6 mm and the S-type gear has a diameter of 65.2 mm.
+They have a

-Carburetor overhaul
+Carburetor reconditioning

-With hardly any new carburetors being produced by BING for the < 1969 BMW mono and twin motorcycles, it’s getting increasingly important to be able to repair and overhaul the used original carburetors.
+With hardly any new carburetors being produced by BING for the < 1969 BMW mono and twin motorcycles, it’s getting increasingly important to be able to repair and recondition the used original carburetors.
 Luckily, special parts and tools are available nowadays to restore the carburetors to a good working condition.
 A. Idle mix screw: very often, the M7 x 0.75 mm screw thread in the carburetor housing is worn out.
 There are 2 good solutions to this problem.
-1. drill the threaded hole to 7.9 mm – cut M8 x 0.75 mm screw thread – install the idle mix screw with
+1. drill the threaded hole to 7.2 mm – cut M8 x 0.75 mm screw thread – install the idle mix screw with

 Read more »